M66B/FairEmail/FAQ.md

 Note that identities needs to be enabled to be able to be matched and that identities of other accounts will not be considered.

+Matching will be done only once on receiving a message, so changing the configuration will not change existing messages.
+You could clear local messages by long pressing a folder in the folder list and synchronize the messages again though.

 It is possible to configure a [regex](https://en.wikipedia.org/wiki/Regular_expression) in the identity settings to match the username of an email address (the part before the @ sign).